 - Hold a clean criminal record.

-- Show proof of a lease, rental contract, or deed in the applicant’s name that is valid for the duration of the visa.
+- Show proof of a lease, rental agreement, or deed in the applicant’s name that is valid for the duration of the visa.

-- Provide a letter or certificate of travel medical insurance showing coverage for medical expenses of no less than €30,000.
+- Provide a letter or certificate of travel medical insurance showing coverage for medical expenses of at least €30,000.

 - Proof of legal income